flutter/website/ui-performance/index.md

 for the UI and GPU threads:

 * Engine<br>
-  The engine graph (on the bottom) reflects the activity in the UI thread.
+  The engine graph (on the bottom) reflects activity in the UI thread.

 * Rasterizer<br>
-  The rasterizer graph (on the top) reflects the activity in the GPU thread.
+  The rasterizer graph (on the top) reflects activity in the GPU thread.

 Each frame should be created and displayed within 16ms (or 1/60th of a second).
 A frame exceeding this limit (in either graph)